• Watch Live

 Upcoming Meetings for St. Luke's Family of Faith

-Below are upcoming meetings dates and times to discuss the future of St. Luke’s.
+Below are upcoming meeting dates and times to discuss the future of St. Luke’s.
+You can attend in person or watch these meetings live online by going to stlukesokc.org/ChurchMeeting

-Below are informational meetings about the future of St. Luke’s presented by the Executive Lay Leadership Team.
+Informational meetings about the future of St. Luke’s will be presented by the Executive Lay Leadership Team.

 Letter to Congregation - January 18, 2023